Espressive/cascara/.cosmos/README.md

 ### All Fixtures Exist In A `/src` At The Root Of A Yarn Workspace

 We are specifically not looking at code in any other location for a fixture.
 Fixtures should be colocated with the component they are being used to develop so this should not be an issue.

-## Running Cosmos In A Package

-If you would like to only run Cosmos on a specific package, this is also possible, but it means bringing your own cosmos.config.json and placing it in the package to make it work.
-There is a file called `cosmos.config.js.tpl` that can be copied into any package folder and removing the `.tpl` suffix.
-When running from the package directory, this should pick up all Cosmos for that particular package only.

-The default [React Cosmos recommended config file](https://github.com/react-cosmos/react-cosmos/tree/master/docs#create-react-app) for `react-scripts` works just fine if there are fixtures inside of a workspace application building with `react-scripts`.

-## `react-scripts` Is A Package Dependency

-In order to use the same build infrastructure for `react-scripts` it also needs to be a dependency on any package that wants to use this global configuration.
-That means the the package level and also the root of the monorepo level.

-There is a check that happens in `react-scripts` to make sure this dependency is present.
-Unless we override that check in the future, that means the dependency must be declared.